cibrandocampo/rss-synology-torrent-parser/README.md

-# Rss Synology torrent parser - Deprecated -
+# Rss Synology torrent parser - Alpha

-Django app designed to get the torrent files from rss feeds.
+Django app designed to generate a rss torrent list from www.elitetorrent.biz.

+Copy files in to your NAS, enable ssh and install Django.
+To install pip (previous to install django) you can use get-pip.py .
+Tested with Django 1.11.13.

+To lauch automaticaly the service, just add start.sh route script in Synology autostart panel.